evanbattle/XtremIOSnap/README.md

       pip install docopt

    The script has been tested back to python 2.6 on both Linux (Ubuntu 14.04) and Mac OSX Mavericks.

+   If you are running in Windows without Python, use the compiled executable XtremIOSnap.exe.
+Visual C++ 2008 Redistributable package from MS (http://www.microsoft.com/en-us/download/details.aspx?id=29 ) is required for the compiled Windows executable.
 <br>
 Usage
 -------